dvdzkwsk/re-frame/README.md

 store.dispatch(["load-data"]) // this will start an HTTP request
 ```

-While @re-frame/effects provides numerous built-in effects for you, it's also
+While [@re-frame/effects](./packages/effects/README.md) provides numerous built-in effects for you, it's also
-easy to define your own effects:
+easy to define your own:

 ```js
 store.effect("wait", store => config => {